Additional Funding Resources

 Alternative Fuels Data Center (AFDC)

 The AFDC Laws & Incentives page contains a filterable search tool that provides lists of programs and regulations from DOE and State governments (see the figure at right).
-AFDC also has a State Laws and Incentives interactive map that can further help entities find region-specific resources.
+AFDC also has a State Laws and Incentives interactive map that can further help entities find region-specific resources as well as a summary matrix sorted by user type and State, though this is not the focus of the Rural EV Toolkit.

 Clean Cities Coalitions